TGAC/grassroots-service-blast/readme.md

     * **drmaa**: This will be run by submitting a job to a DRMAA environment.

-An example configuration file is
+An example configuration file for the BlastN service which would be saved as the ```<Grassroots directory>/ config/BlastN service``` is:

 ~~~{.json}
 {